 1. Clear Your Browser’s Cache

 To clear the cache in Chrome, go to the page chrome://settings/Clear data in your browser.
-This should give you a pop-up window where you can clear the cache.
-First, set the time range to “All time”, and then check the “Cached images and files” box.
+This should give you a pop-up window where you can remove the stock.
+First, set the time range to “All time,” then check the “Cached images and files” box.
 After that, click the “Clear Data” button.

 Now, try the site again.
 If you still receive the dns_probe_finished_nxdomain WordPress error message, please try the next solution.